BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/button/v-button-base-documentation.md

 ### VButton

-Vuero provides a `<VButton />` component if you don't want to use the simple Html button.
+Tranxact provides a `<VButton />` component if you don't want to use the simple Html button.
 VButtons can be made bold and rounded by using the `bold` and `rounded` props on the component.